ROCm/rocm-blogs/README.md

 * Implementations of mathematical algorithms, such as partial differential equation discretizations, linear algebra, and solvers
-* Optimizations for artificial intelligence and high performance computing applications and machine learning models
+* Optimizations for artificial intelligence and high-performance computing (HPC) applications and machine learning (ML) models
 * Tips and tricks to leverage ROCm tools, the ROCm software stack, and hardware-level optimizations
 * Ecosystem and partner relations